AristotleRazak/s-processor-school-management-system/usage_guide.md

 7. Wait until processing is complete.

+---

-CHECK EXAMINATION
+## CHECK EXAMINATION

-How to check students Exams per Class
+## How to check students Exams per Class
-THIS OPTION WILL NOT ALLOW YOU TO CHANGE ANYTHING
+NOTE: THIS OPTION WILL NOT ALLOW YOU TO CHANGE ANYTHING

 1. Click on ‘SCHOOL EXAMINATION’
 2. Click on ‘CHECK SCHOOL EXAMS’
 3. Click on ‘CHECK PER CLASS’
 4. Select class to view exams marks

-                         Moving Names
+##                         Moving Names
 1. Double click on any of the names on the left side
 2. Press ‘h’ to move names forward
 3. Press ‘g’ to move names backward